harshjuly12/AgriConnect-Solutions-for-Sustainable-Farming/README.md

 ## Introduction
-i-Kisaan is an online platform focused on empowering local farmers through digital agriculture and sustainable farming practices.
+AgriConnect is an online platform focused on empowering local farmers through digital agriculture and sustainable farming practices.
 The platform offers various services such as soil analysis, buying pesticides and fertilizers, access to government portals, and training centers.

 **Visit the [WordPress page](https://coms752.wordpress.com/) for more details.**